-On January 19, 2008, Dollar Tree filed Motions for Summary Judgment in both actions.
-On July 08, 2008, in an unpublished order, the Court found that triable issues of fact remain as to whether Plaintiffs' employment positions with Dollar Tree are exempt under both the California Labor Code and the Fair Labor Standards Act.
-Therefore, Dollar Tree's Motions for Summary Judgment were denied.
+On January 19, 2008, Dollar Tree filed motions for summary judgment in both actions.
+On July 8, 2008, in an unpublished order, the court found that triable issues of fact remain as to whether the plaintiffs' employment positions with Dollar Tree are exempt under both the California Labor Code and the Fair Labor Standards Act.
+Therefore, Dollar Tree's motions for summary judgment were denied.

-On March 25, 2009, Plaintiffs moved for an order certifying the following class: "All persons who were employed by Dollar Tree Stores, Inc. as California retail Store Managers at any time on or after December 12, 2004."
+On March 25, 2009, the plaintiffs moved for an order certifying the following class: "All persons who were employed by Dollar Tree Stores, Inc. as California retail Store Managers at any time on or after December 12, 2004."
 Starting the class period from December 12, 2004, ensures that any eventual awards to Dollar Tree Store Managers ("SMs") in this case will not overlap with the awards that resulted from a previous settlement.
-Plaintiffs alleged the class consisted of at least 655 members.
-Defendant contended that the number was likely to be less, and that there were currently 273 SMs in California.
+The plaintiffs alleged the class consisted of at least 655 members.
+Dollar Tree contended that the number was likely to be less, and that there were currently 273 SMs in California.

-As explained in the Original Certification Order and the Partial Decertification Order, Dollar Tree requires its SMs to complete weekly payroll certifications indicating whether they spent more than fifty percent of their actual work time each week performing seventeen listed duties that Dollar Tree believes to be "managerial" in nature.
-The certification form states that SMs "may not spend more than a total of 35% of his/her actual work time each week receiving product, distributing and storing product, stocking product and cashiering."
-Each SM must certify "yes" if he or she spent the majority of his or her time performing the seventeen duties and "no" if he or she did not.
-The payroll certification form further states that if the SM responds no, "s/he must immediately provide an explanation to both Payroll and Human Resources.
+As explained in the Original Certification Order and the Partial Decertification Order, Dollar Tree required its SMs to complete weekly payroll certifications indicating whether they spent more than fifty percent of their actual work time each week performing seventeen listed duties that Dollar Tree believes to be "managerial" in nature.
+The certification form stated that SMs "may not spend more than a total of 35% of his/her actual work time each week receiving product, distributing and storing product, stocking product and cashiering."
+Each SM was required to certify "yes" if he or she spent the majority of his or her time performing the seventeen duties and "no" if he or she did not.
+The payroll certification form further stated that if the SM responds no, "s/he must immediately provide an explanation to both Payroll and Human Resources.
 No salary or wage will be withheld because of non-compliance."
-The form provides a space for SMs to write an explanation.
+The form provided a space for SMs to write an explanation.

 The Partial Decertification Order resulted in a class consisting of 273 members and defined as "all persons who were employed by Dollar Tree Stores, Inc. as California retail store managers at any time on or after December 12, 2004, and on or before May 26, 2009, and who responded 'no' at least once on Dollar Tree's weekly payroll certifications."
 The class definition has not been altered further.